jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 2. Specify **Host Name** of AD.
 3. Specify **Port**.
 4. (Optional) Enter **Search Base** to filter the search.
+   Search base can be some specific business unit inside AD.
 5. Specify **Username** and **Password** of AD.
 6. Click **Test AD** button to test the connection.